For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Make sure that you logged in to the right server!
 This is more possible if you are using this procedure on different websites - you want to make sure that you are logging in to the correct website.
 Make sure to double-check the content of the “Server” field in DERIVA Authentication Agent.

-4.2 If your BDBag export failed
+4.2 If your BAG export failed

 BDBag keeps track of what files were exported.
 If the transfer is interrupted, it will re-try several times.